mistricky/mistricky/README.md

           <img width="80" src="./assets/id_card.png" />
           <H2>ID Card</H2>
         </div>
-Hi, I'm Mist, a more than 6 year developer from ChengDu China.
-I'm currently working on blockchain projects, but I'm always open to new ideas.
-And I'm a big fan of TypeScript, like Rust / Haskell / Golang, Function programming lover.
+Hi, I'm Mist, a developer from Chengdu, China with more than 6 years of experience.
+Currently, I'm working on blockchain projects, but I'm always open to new ideas.
+I'm a big fan of TypeScript, as well as Rust, Haskell, and Go.
+I also love functional programming.
 <br />
         <br />

-I have a passion for programming language and framework design.
-I have plans to create my own programming language which is called Mist and will be placed [there](https://github.com/mistlang), but nothing has started yet :(, if you are interested in this project, please contact me.
+I have a passion for programming language and framework design, and I have plans to create my own programming language called Mist.
+However, I haven't started the project yet, so there's nothing to show for it.
+If you're interested in this project, please feel free to contact me.

  <br />
  <div>